transcelerate/ddf-home/overview.md

 The Digital Data Flow (DDF) initiative aims to modernize clinical trials by enabling a digital workflow that allows for automated creation of study content and configuration of study systems to support clinical trial execution.
 This initiative will establish a foundation for a future state of automated and dynamic readiness that can transform the drug development process.

-Click [here](https://www.youtube.com/watch?v=082onW7jhe4) for a video describing the DDF Initative.
+Click [here](https://www.youtube.com/watch?v=082onW7jhe4) for a video describing the DDF Initiative.

 ## **What is the objective of the DDF initiative?**